zbalkan/osq-ext-bin/install/README.md

 EclecticIQ provides a script to install osquery and EclecticIQ Windows osquery extension (plgx_win_extension.ext.exe) on any Windows x64 system.
 Follow these steps to install and use the EclecticIQ osquery extension:
--Ensure you do not have osquery installed.
--If osquery is already installed, the script will skip the installation.
+1. Ensure you do not have osquery installed.
+If osquery is already installed, the script will skip the installation.

-Run the following PowerShell script to download the install script [agentinstall.ps1](https://github.com/eclecticiq/osq-ext-bin/raw/master/install/agentinstall.ps1):
+2. Run the following PowerShell script to download the install script [agentinstall.ps1](https://github.com/eclecticiq/osq-ext-bin/raw/master/install/agentinstall.ps1):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.SecurityProtocolType]::TLS12
 $webclient = New-Object System.Net.WebClient